-4. Submissions for the recognition of extenuating circumstances are made by the student.
+5. Submissions for the recognition of extenuating circumstances are made by the student.
 Exceptionally, and only where a student is unable to do so on their own behalf, whether through illness or other unforeseen circumstances, an application can be made by a third party on behalf of the student.
 In such cases, the third party must show why the student is unable to make a request on their own behalf and provide supporting evidence.
 The student must give their consent before the extenuating circumstances request can be processed.
-The evidence is submitted to the Academic Registry and two members of staff will determine whether the request should be accepted.
-If the two staff members cannot come to an agreement a third will be consulted and a majority decision will be made.
-A decision will normally be made within five working days of receiving the information.
+The evidence is submitted to the Academic Registry and a member of staff will determine whether the request should be accepted.
+Consultation may take place with other members of staff in complex or unusual cases, and this will be recorded.
+A decision will normally be made within five University working days of receiving the information.